veraweiii/homework_6b/README.txt

 - https://fonts.google.com/specimen/Barlow

 New Features for 6B:
-- Cart can dynamically update
+- Ability to remove items from Cart
+- Wishlist, where items can be removed or added to from cart list